Updated:

 We first learned about “Light Up the Dawn” in 2020 as part of COVID-restricted commemorations.
 The national RSL-endorsed Light Up the Dawn campaign is one of the best ways to recognise ANZAC Day at home.
 The initiative calls on Australians to commemorate our veterans at a local cenotaph Dawn Service or to venture to the edge of their driveway, front yard or balcony to observe a minute’s silence at 6 am.

 You can also light a candle, carry a torch or ‘plant’ fabric ANZAC poppies in the garden.
-Further to that, sharing a small post of social media to pay tribute to veterans and current personnel can be done by using #lightupthedawn.
+Further to that, sharing a small social media post to pay tribute to veterans and current personnel can be done using #lightupthedawn.

 Those who took part in previous years fondly remember seeing the community come together for a moment of solidarity in a troubling time.
 This year, we will see stronger and more positive participation.